open-cluster-management-io/enhancements/enhancements/sig-policy/98-long-term-compliance-history/README.md

 considered but it adds complexity with little additional value since anyone with access to delete a policy can remove the finalizer.

-There is an existing compliance history in the replicated `Policy` objects on the hub, though it is potentially incomplete due to the shortcomings previously mentioned.
-If a user wants to import that data in the new compliance event store, a script will be provided that will add entries from the replicated `Policy` objects' `status.details` field on the hub.
-In this case, the `spec` would be set to `unknown`.

 ##### Managed Cluster Phase 2 - Add Resiliency

 ![Phase 2 Diagram](phase-2.jpeg)